fastify/fastify-cookie/Readme.md

 A plugin for [Fastify](http://fastify.io/) that adds support for reading and setting cookies.

-This plugin works via Fastify's `preHandler` hook.
-You should register it prior to any other `preHandler` hooks that will depend upon this plugin's actions.
+This plugin's cookie parsing works via Fastify's `preHandler` hook.
+Therefore, you should register it prior to any other `preHandler` hooks that will depend upon this plugin's actions.

 ## Example